anyelopetit/shopify-rails-react/README.md

 - Yarn 1.22.5

 ## Frontend Installation
+- Open another terminal tab
+- Open React project in this new tab: `cd ../frontend-react-bootstrap`
 - Install dependencies: `$ yarn install`
 - Add `.env` file in `frontend-react-bootstrap` folder root and added it the saved ngrok URL:
 ```